JustinTOh/FullStack/README.md

 - git v2.51.0

 ## Description
-Utilized NPM's package tool npx to create a simple next.js application.
+Utilized NPM's package tool npx to create a simple react.js application.
 Created a website that uses:
-- next.js
+- react.js
 - node.js
 - mongodb
+- express

 ## Instructions

 Have the 3 dependencies installed on your computer already.

-1. `cd` to server and run:
+1. Follow readme for server

-> `npm install`

-2. configure `config.env` with connection string and port.

-3. run your node server backend!

-> `> node --env-file=config.env server`
+2. Follow readme for client